Post Graduate Pharmacy Education

 Program Overview

-The PGY-1 Pharmacy Resident curriculum is designed to expose the Resident to all aspects of general hospital pharmacy practice that includes but not limited to:
+The PGY1 Pharmacy Residency curriculum is designed to expose residents to the clinical management of patient populations and expose them to all aspects of general hospital pharmacy practice.
+This curriculum includes but is not limited to:

-- Clinical pharmacy practice in Critical Care, Internal Medicine, Oncology Care, and Infusion Services
+- Clinical pharmacy practice in Critical Care, Internal Medicine, and Oncology/Ambulatory Care

 - Joint Commission Standards, Core Elements, and National Patient Safety Goals

 The PGY1 pharmacy residency program at MSLC is a 12-month, full-time commitment.
-After resident orientation and training, residents will rotate through all Core Leaning Experiences and select Elective Learning Experiences.
+Residents will complete hospital and residency orientation.
+After resident orientation and training, residents will rotate through all core leaning experiences and select elective learning experiences.
+Residents will also be required to complete longitudinal learning experiences.
+All residency competencies will be taught and evaluated in core and longitudinal learning experiences.

 Core Learning Experiences